Jackojc/cane/doc/intro.md

 Now let's try something a bit more complex.
 We're going to write a "four on the floor" pattern which is very common in Disco and EDM.

-To start off, we will define our metadata and some constants:
+To start off, we will define some useful constants again:
 ```
+let
 	bpm 124
 	note 58  # A#3

 let
 	en bpm * 8  # Eight Notes